 Kidz World is big and well set up with lots of areas for kids to play.
 All three of my kids thought it was awesome!
 If you kid is over 4, you can leave them here but otherwise you need to supervise.
 It’s multi level with lots of areas.

-This is a paid activity and there are also additional activities you can pay for while you are there.
+Unfortunately, this is a paid activity and there are also additional activities you can pay for while you are there.
 Outside of Kidz World, there is also a small track where kids can race around in police cars and other small options.
+I even hopped on a Lexis Hibiscus bicycle for a ride around the resort!

 On the ground floor are more Lexis Hibiscus activities including a gym and sauna and a small games room with some fun games as well as Virtual Reality games.
 There is also a “photo booth” where you can pose for photos with a choice of backgrounds.